FedDCT: A Dynamic Cross-Tier Federated Learning Framework in Wireless Networks: Experimental Evaluation

+We conducted experiments on three commonly used datasets, MNIST\cite{lecun1998gradient}, CIFAR-10\cite{cifcar10}, and Fashion-MNIST\cite{xiao2017fashion}.
+Two classic neural network models, CNN and ResNet8, were employed for training.
+We used the CNN model for training on MNIST and Fashion-MNIST datasets and the ResNet8 model following the approach in the literature \cite{ijcai2022p308} for training on CIFAR-10.
+The proposed approach will be compared with three classic algorithms for synchronous (FedAvg\cite{mcmahan2017communication}), asynchronous (FedAsync\cite{xie2019asynchronous}), and tiered FL (TiFL\cite{chai2020tifl}).

-The learning rate was set to 0.001.
-For each method, we use the following configuration for training: local epoch $E$ = 1, batch size = 10, $M$ = 5, $\tau$ = 5, $\beta$ = 1.2, $\kappa$=1 , $\Omega$ = 30s; we used the same parameters for the other FL schemes.
-Other schemes choose five clients to participate in training by default in each round, but for FedDCT, the number of clients selected in each round changes with the selected tier.
+We used momentum as the optimization algorithm with a learning rate of 0.001 and momentum of 0.9.
+For each dataset, we trained with the following configurations: local epoch = 1, batch size = 10, $\tau$ = 5, $\beta$ = 0.1, $\Omega$ = 30s, $\kappa = 3$.
+We used the same parameters for other FL approaches.
+The default number of selected clients for training in each round was 5, but for FedDCT, the number of selected clients per round varied with the selected tier.